nicktill/tinyobs/README.md

 TinyObs is a metrics platform in ~5,300 lines of Go (excluding tests and blank lines).
 It's small enough to read through in a weekend, and works well for local development.
 You get metrics collection, storage, downsampling, a dashboard, and an SDK.

 **What you get:**
-- Metrics SDK (counters, gauges, histograms)
+- Push-based metrics SDK (counters, gauges, histograms)
 - Persistent storage with BadgerDB
 - Automatic downsampling: raw → 5min → 1hr aggregates
 - Dashboard with light/dark themes and keyboard shortcuts
 - Query API with auto-downsampling based on time range
-- Prometheus-compatible `/metrics` endpoint
+- `/metrics` endpoint for Prometheus/Grafana to scrape FROM TinyObs
 - Readable code with comments

 **Why you might want this:**